rkbvikrant/Captcha-Solver/README.md

 # Using:
 Use solver.php to download captcha image as captcha.jpg
-The result is now available on the text file "res.txt"
+The result is now available on the text file "res.txt" See the [Example Module] to see the sample images.